The words hypermobile and hypomobile can be used in a few different ways to describe the SI joint, or any joint in the body.

 Hypermobility refers to a joint that’s moving more than a healthy joint would.
 (The prefix hyper- means “more”).

 I have experienced both hypo- and hypermobility in my SI joints.
-And while it’s important to know exactly why your SI joints are causing pain (are they moving too much or too little?) the two problems can be two sides of the same coin.
+And while it’s important to know exactly why your SI joints are causing pain (are they moving too much or too little?) these issues can best be thought of as two sides of the same coin.

-When an SI joints locks up, it means that the hip bone on one side has rotated so far backwards that it has become wedged against the sacrum.
-Technically, that’s a case of hypomobility— if the hip bone is stuck, it’s no longer moving as much as it’s supposed to).
+When an SI joint locks up, it means that the hip bone has moved out of alignment relative to the sacrum and gotten wedged in a non-optimal location.
+Technically, that’s a case of hypomobility— if the hip bone is stuck, it’s no longer moving as much as it’s supposed to.

 But, to take a step back for moment… how did things get this way?
 How did the hip bone move so far out of its normal range of motion that it is now wedged abnormally against another bone?